 - Strong security and PCI compliance

-Cart66 runs on a monthly subscription basis at either $30 per month or $300 if you pay a year in advance.
-There is also a free fourteen day trial available with no credit card required.
+Cart66 runs on a monthly subscription basis at either $49 per month or $499 per year (two months free with annual plan).
+There is also a Free 14 day trial available with no credit card required.

 Membership plugins have developed rapidly in the last five years and now offer a range of powerful functionality that would have been unthinkable just a short time ago.

 Your mileage may vary of course, but we’d lean towards three in particular for the following use cases: